folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 1. In the **Search & filter** pane, click **Fund code**.

 2. Select the fund code from the drop-down list.
 The search results appear in the Order lines pane.

+###Expense class
+To search for order lines that have a fund distribution expense class assignment, follow these steps:

+1. In the **Search & filter** pane, click **Expense class**.

+2. Select the expense class from the drop-down list.
+The search results appear in the Order lines pane.

 ### Order format